Sarmad426/Generative-AI/0-AI-ML-Basics/Readme.md

 ### Generative Adversarial Networks (GANs)

-Generative adversarial networks are a type of deep learning model that consists of two neural networks: a generator and a discriminator.
+Generative adversarial networks are a type of deep learning model that consists of two neural networks: a **generator** and a **discriminator**.
 The generator learns to generate new data samples that are indistinguishable from real data, while the discriminator learns to distinguish between real and generated data.
 GANs have been used for tasks such as image generation and style transfer.

 ### Autoencoders

-Autoencoders are a type of neural network designed for learning efficient representations of data.
-An autoencoder consists of an encoder that maps the input data to a lower-dimensional representation and a decoder that reconstructs the input data from the representation.
-Autoencoders have been used for tasks such as data compression and denoising.
+**Autoencoders** are a type of neural network used for **unsupervised learning** tasks like data compression and noise reduction.
+They consist of an encoder that reduces input data to a compressed, lower-dimensional representation and a decoder that reconstructs the original data from this compressed form.
+The network is trained to minimize the difference between the input and reconstructed output.
+Autoencoders are useful in applications like image denoising, dimensionality reduction, and anomaly detection.

+## Transformers

+**Transformers** are a neural network architecture primarily used in **natural language processing (NLP)** tasks, designed to handle sequential data while addressing limitations of previous models like RNNs.
+They use a mechanism called **self-attention**, which allows the model to weigh the importance of different words or tokens in a sequence, regardless of their position.
+Transformers are the foundation for models like GPT and BERT, excelling in tasks such as text translation, summarization, and language generation.
+Their ability to process entire sequences in parallel makes them highly efficient and scalable.

 Learn more at: <https://github.com/Sarmad426/AI>